tytydraco/yessleep/out/I_cheated_Death_It_didnt_go_well.md

 "I'm not in the mood for games today!"

-The man went silent and stared straight ahead.
+The man went silent and stared ahead.
 It was here I noticed his unusual yellow eyes.
 I exhaled, relieved that he'd finally received the message.
+Or so I thought.
 He tilted his head and tried a new angle.

 "What if I showed you what we're playing for?"